mzdb/pwiz-mzdb/README.md

 - [x] --cycles option in the command line to convert a subset of the input file
 - [x] Build number is added
 - [x] add an "--log" option to write logs to a file and/or to the console
+- [x] add an option to display version information (-v or --version)

 Improvements
 - [x] Using QTofPeakpicker algorithm for AB Sciex data